hackclub/blot/docs/ASSEMBLY.md

 ---
 <img src="https://raw.githubusercontent.com/hackclub/blot/main/docs/AssemblyImages/Image0090.png" alt="aaa" width="300"/><img src="https://raw.githubusercontent.com/hackclub/blot/main/docs/AssemblyImages/Image0091.png" alt="aaa" width="300"/><br>
 Finally, Screw the mount onto the lower rail using m5x10mm screws and t-nuts.

+## Using your blot

+Now that you have an assembled blot the next step is to do first-time tuning.
+You'll probably only have to do this right after assembly and every once-and-a-while (ie. if you pack your blot in a suitcase and take it to a hackathon).

+Follow the [Tuning guide](./TUNING.md) to get started.